Put-in-Bay Police Department Update 03/02/2021

 Also on Monday, the Safe Island Task Force met at the Put-in-Bay Town Hall to discuss what happened.
 The Safe Island Task Force is a group of island officials and business people that was originally set up to solve the problems of Christmas in July and promoting a safer island for visitors to enjoy.
 During the meeting, members received information that a group of protesters was on its way to the island on the Jet Express.

 After a bit of discussion, a group led by Chief Riddle left the meeting to escort the protesters to the Town Hall so they could voice their concerns directly with the SITF members.
-The protesters never showed up, but at Miller’s dock on Catawba, a few people did show up, but left shortly after one of the ferries unloaded
+The protesters never showed up, but at Miller’s dock on Catawba, a few people did show up, but left shortly after one of the ferries unloaded its passengers.

 On Tuesday, the Put-in-Bay Village Council met in its regular session.
 Several members had already seen videos of the multiple arrests on social media and had questions about the Put-in-Bay Police Department officers’ handling of the situation.
 Chief Riddle was in attendance and told the Council what he knew of the incident and that the body cams on the officers would show the other side of the story.
 Mayor Dress and the Village Solicitor meet with the County Prosecutor and Sheriff.
 The Mayor also discusses policing plans for the upcoming weekend with Chief Riddle.